Graduate University Policies

-The University of North Florida’s Department of Nutrition and Dietetics is also piloting a new dietetic practice pathway.
+The University of North Florida’s Department of Nutrition and Dietetics offers an optional dietetic practice pathway.
 It is a non-credit, non-degree program referred to as the Individualized Supervised Practice Pathway (ISPP), made possible by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics.
 The Individualized Supervised Practice Program of UNF is essentially a distance dietetic internship track that allows motivated candidates the opportunity to find and utilize facilities/agencies in the candidate's community and other locations, and complete the required supervised practice competencies with minimal supervision.
 Persons who wish to apply to the ISPP must complete the ISPP application for consideration for admission.
 The information about, and fees for, click here.

 The DCN online program is an advanced practice doctoral program with emphasis on advanced evidence based practice and chronic disease prevention and treatment in underserved and other populations in both clinical and community settings.
 In contrast to a PhD in Nutrition, which is generally focused on bench research, this degree focuses on practice and emphasizes production of applied scholarship and evidence-based outcomes in practice settings.
 The DCN will prepare practitioners for leadership roles in clinical, community or higher education settings through the course work, advanced practice residency, and the production of applied scholarship.
 Graduates will gain expertise and skills in chronic disease prevention, clinical treatment, cultural competency, critical thinking, and outcomes research to become advanced level nutrition and dietetics practitioners and researchers.
 The curriculum will integrate evidence-based practice in nutrition and dietetics to provide the foundation for completion of an outcome based research project.
 The significance of developing an advanced practice Doctorate in Clinical Nutrition is evident from the increasing prevalence of dietary-related chronic diseases (such as heart disease, diabetes, hypertension, obesity, certain cancers, and renal disease).
 Graduates of the program will be rigorously trained to provide leadership in dietary prevention, intervention, and treatment of chronic disease at the individual and population level.